Neck Care in KL Without Surgery

 A ruptured disc is a herniated disc in which spinal disc fibers tear, allowing the disk’s center (nucleus pulpous) to herniate or rupture through and compress the spinal cord and spinal nerves.

 A severe disc hernia in the neck resulting from an extruded or fragmented disc is the leading cause of spinal canal stenosis.
 Spinal canal stenosis in the neck typically results from large slip discs (large herniations, extrusions & fragmentations), causing weakness and paralysis.
-Therefore, getting treatment for your neck pain is crucial as soon as possible to prevent the development or progression of slip discs.
-The good news we can share with you is that most forms of slip discs, including large disc herniations and extrusions, are treatable if you get customized treatments that fix and repair the damage without injections or surgery.
+Therefore, getting care for your neck discomfort is crucial as soon as possible to prevent the development or progression of slip discs.
+The good news we can share with you is that most forms of slip discs, including large disc herniations and extrusions can be cared for if you get customized care that help manage the damage without injections or surgery.

 How Serious Is A Bulging Or Herniated Disc In The Neck?